 The possibility of a stable coexistence, stability, happiness.

 Being really loved: that is, being together forever and always wanting to be together, that he knows how to make me laugh, to hug me when I want to, to cuddle a little, he could bear me when needed and so on.
 (I am an ambitious guy).
 I could give him what?
 Well, I say all myself!

 That we do a lot of cuddling, sincerity, love, cooperation.

-I do not know what to say other than what already he gives me.
+I don’t know what to say other than what already he gives me.
 I appreciate his loyalty, his sense of respect, he’s never overwhelming.
 He also has many other qualities, he’s just a bit stubborn but that’s ok!
-I hope to give him a love life happy and peaceful with the enthusiasm to start each day as if it were the first we spend together.
+I hope to give him a love life happy and peaceful with the enthusiasm to start each day as if it was the first we spend together.